nyaosorg/go-importconst/README.md

 Mechanism
 ---------

-1. Creates the C++ source file like below
+1. A temporary C++ source file is generated.
-2. Compile it with gcc
+2. It is compiled using a C compiler such as `gcc`.
-3. Run the executable and redirect stdout to `zconst.go`
+3. The resulting executable is run to write the Go source (`zconst.go`) to standard output.

 ```zconst.cpp
 #include <cstdio>